dsowza/zcli-react-app-typescript/README.md

 The src directory is where your raw source code lives.
 The App Scaffold includes different directories for JavaScript, stylesheets, templates, images, and translations.
 Most of your additions will be in here (and spec, of course!).

-#### vite.config.js
+#### vite.config.ts

-`vite.config.js` is the configuration file for [Vite](https://vitejs.dev/).
+`vite.config.ts` is the configuration file for [Vite](https://vitejs.dev/).
 Vite is a fast build tool that leverages ESBuild for transpilation and Rollup for bundling.
 This file includes configurations for building, testing, and other customizations.

 - You can modify ESBuild settings directly within this file to adjust transpilation options.
 For more information, see the [Vite documentation on ESBuild](https://vitejs.dev/config/#esbuild).